 To get to the entrance of San Cipriano, head to the Cali bus terminal, find any bus headed to Buenaventura, and tell them you want to go to San Cipriano (~20,000 COP).
 Once on the bus, tell the driver to drop you off at Zaragoza.

-Pay the entrance fee, cross the bridge, and get ready for a wild motobruja ride!
+Cross the bridge over the highway, pay the entrance fee, and get ready for a wild motobruja ride!

 DAY 6: Salento – Explore